 NOTICE: Snowmobile operation is restricted to the bottom and outer slope of a road ditch of a state highway or county road.
-Road authorities may allow two-way operation on either side of road if deemed safe to others.
+Road authorities may allow two-way operation on either side of road.

 Check with local government officials on operating snowmobiles within township or city limits as private property boundaries vary.